tomrittervg/checker/README.md

     0 0 * * * .../checker/main.py -m cron -c day    >/dev/null 2>&1
     0 12 * * * .../checker/main.py -m cron -c day_noon >/dev/null 2>&1

-# TODO

-* Implement throttling logic so if a job fails, you don't get an email every single time it fails.
-Instead get one email when it starts failing and then one email when it's back up.
-(And let this be customizable.)
-* Make JobBase.execute more intuitive for job authors.
-Remove the "return if the mail sent successfully" requirement.